nmshd/documentation/_docs_use-cases/use-case-consumption-get-own-shared-attributes.md

 {% include properties_list.html %}

-This use case is intended to retrieve Attributes that a peer has shared with the current Identity as [LocalAttributes]({% link _docs_integrate/data-model-overview.md %}#LocalAttribute).
+This use case is intended to retrieve Attributes that the current Identity shared to a peer as [LocalAttributes]({% link _docs_integrate/data-model-overview.md %}#LocalAttribute).
 The LocalAttributes can be specified using a complex query.

 ## Parameters

-- `peer` is the Address of the Identity that shared the LocalAttributes.
+- `peer` is the Address of the Identity that the LocalAttributes are shared with.
 - `query` allows to specify the conditions for the returned LocalAttributes.
 In detail, the following keys may be used:
   - `createdAt` describes the time when the LocalAttribute was created.
   - The fields of `content` can be used to describe the queried Attribute (either an [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute)